j4nu5/archie/README.md

 Forked from [Ezhil Theme](https://github.com/vividvilla/ezhil)

 ## Demo

-[Check the Demo](https://athul.github.io/archie/) hosted on GitHub Pages :smile: .
-You can find the source code to that in the `site` branch of this repository
+[Check the Demo](https://athul.github.io/archie/) hosted on GitHub Pages.
+You can find the source code to that in the `site` branch of this repository.

 ![](/images/theme.png)
 ![](/images/archie-dark.png)

-## Feature
+## Features

 - Google Analytics Script
 - Callouts
 - Tags
 - Auto Dark Mode(based on system theme)
 - Dark/Light Mode toggle
-- tl:dr; frontamatter
+- tl:dr; Front matter
 - Table of contents
 - Cache busting for CSS files
 - Disqus Comments

 ## Installation

 In your Hugo website directory, create a new folder named theme and clone the repo

 ```bash
 $ mkdir themes
 $ cd themes